 MODULE 1: Patient assessment for live therapeutic music & Injury prevention for music practitioners

 Melinda Gardiner, CMP, RN, has an extensive background in Integrative Healing modalities and has been teaching in the field since 1970 in Boston, Massachusetts.
 She taught Therapeutic Touch and other holistic therapeutic modalities at Columbia-Greene Community College, Hudson, New York, from 1985 to 1995.
 Melinda has conducted workshops and retreats in integrating spirituality and music since 1994 and has taught for MHTP since 1997.
 She graduated from MHTP in 1998 and since then has worked as a CMP in hospitals, nursing homes, and hospices.
-She has been Executive Director of MHTP since 2004.
+She was President of the Board from Fall 1998 and Executive Director of MHTP from 2004 to Spring, 2017.

 Kris Snyder, CMP, BA, is a fourth generation harper with over 45 years of musical experience, including more than 28 years with the harp.
 She owns five harps, including her great-grandmother’s Clark harp.
 Kris has an education background and was a corporate training specialist for over 10 years before pursuing harp full-time.
 She became a CMP in 1999 and works at a progressive care community as well as with a local hospice.
 She has taught for MHTP since 2009, and currently is Vice President.
 She also has a private harp teaching studio in Glenville, Pennsylvania, is the director for The Muses, and has multiple recordings.

 MODULE 2: Music as a language